Why Is My Halibut So Dry?

 Resting

-Finally, it's important to let the halibut rest after cooking.
+Finally, it's essential to let the halibut rest after cooking.
 This will allow the fish to reabsorb any moisture that may have been lost during the cooking process, ensuring that it is tender and moist when served.

 Some of My Favorite Seafood Recipes